Berea-CS-Courses/capstone-project-schweinsbergs/Deliverables/D3_LoFi_Prototype.md

 <img src="https://raw.githubusercontent.com/Berea-CS-Courses/capstone-project-schweinsbergs/D3/Deliverables/prototype%20pictures/4%20recipe%20screen.png"/>

 This screen contains a return button so that the user can browse other recipes if they want to (IE: they don't like this one.)
+It should be inclusive of a favorite and dislike button if that implementation gets added.

 # Data flow // ER graph
 ## Original Prototype